Ankia-Fuls/fem-e-commerce-page/Planning.md

 - Keep tabbing and focus in mind when menu is open
 - Double check styling when css for main is in

-- Add items to the cart
-- View the cart and remove items from it

 # Overall
 - Breakpoints touch up